 U.S. Bank Secured Visa Card: $5,000 maximum limit

-Not only does the U.S. Bank Secured Visa Card offer one of the highest credit limits currently available on a secured credit card, but it also comes with a manageable annual fee, relatively low APR and perks that can help keep your credit-building efforts on track.
+Not only does the U.S. Bank Secured Visa Card offer one of the highest credit limits currently available on a secured credit card, but it also comes with no annual fee and perks that can help keep your credit-building efforts on track.

 You can put down anywhere from $300 to $5,000 as a refundable deposit and get a matching credit limit.
 Plus, you can pay your deposit online via a checking or savings account or send in a cashier’s check or money order – making it a great option if you don’t have a bank account or if someone else is taking care of the deposit for you.